|

 The bidirectional Glenn shunt is preferred in very small babies - below 2 years of age - in whom the lung vessel resistance is still quite high, and in borderline cases with abnormal pulmonary arteries.
 While avoiding the risk of failure of a complete Fontan operation, it also partly relieves symptoms.
 If all is well after the Glenn shunt, and the lung vessel resistance is low, a change to complete Fontan is possible.
 Otherwise, nothing further is done.

+How is a BDG helpful ?
 It decreases volume load on the single ventricle while improving oxygen saturation as compared to the pre-operative state.
 In addition, by being a low-pressure shunt, it does not carry the risk of causing lung blood vessel thickening and hardening.

 Bi-Direction Glenn Shunt Surgery Cardiac Surgery Videos: Bidirectional Glenn Procedure.
 These pages contain video links to clear images of actual procedures and surgeries made available solely for educational purposes.
 Their contents may be upsetting to some viewers and discretion should be used.